Donutson/starburst_api_python/_sources/starburst_connection.rst.txt

 Usage Example
 -------------

-Here’s how you can create an instance of `StarburstConnectionInfo` and use it to establish a connection:
+Here’s how you can create an instance of `StarburstConnectionInfo` :

 .. code-block:: python